 Commitment-makers generally opted not to disclose concrete financial information in the survey.
 They responded to the financing portion of the survey for only 279 commitments and disclosed whether funds had been secured for an even smaller number (185).
 These limitations notwithstanding, available data confirm that the largest commitments made in Paris have remained steadfast.
-In total, the financial, policy, programme and advocacy commitments reported thus far amount to at least \$24 billion in pledges towards gender equality.
+In total, the financial, policy, programme and advocacy commitments reported thus far amount to at least \$24 billion "While data are still coming in, these early insights confirm Generation Equality's key role in increasing funding and investment in gender equality." in pledges towards gender equality.
 The share secured is estimated to be at least \$17 billion or 71 per cent of the total.
 An estimated \$5 billion remains unsecured.
-Of total need (\$24 billion), a minimum of \$16.7 billion, has been reported as new (raised or being raised specifically for Action Coalition commitments) or scaled-up, i.e., an increase or planned increase in previously allocated funding for gender equality.
-With more reporting, including from large commitment-makers, this amount is expected to rise significantly, potentially above the \$40 billion reported in Paris.
+Of total need (\$24 billion), a minimum of \$16.7 billion, has been reported as new (raised or being raised specifically for Action Coalition commitments) or scaled-up, i.e., an increase or planned increase in previously allocated funding for gender equality.17 With more reporting, including from large commitment-makers, this amount is expected to rise significantly, potentially above the \$40 billion reported in Paris.